 Washington State home prices are still on the rise, and the pace of growth is quite strong these days.
 According to the real estate information service Zillow, the median home value in Washington rose by 12.5% from January 2020 to January 2021.
 Right now, median prices in the state are at $463,856.

 As a result of these trends, first-time home buyers in Washington will encounter higher housing costs than those who purchased over the last couple of years.
 So be sure to research the market ahead of time, and go into it with a realistic view of what you can afford.

-The primary reason why home prices are rising so fast in Washington has to do with inventory – or the lack of it.
+The primary reason why home prices have risen so fast in Washington over the past few years has to do with inventory – or the lack of it.
 In most cities across the state, the current supply of homes is falling short of demand.

 What does this mean to you, as a first-time home buyer in Washington?
 It means you should be prepared for some competition, and be ready to move quickly when the right house comes along.

 We talked about the lack of inventory above, and how this affects you as a first-time home buyer in Washington.
-In 2017, most of the major cities across the state are experiencing sellers’ market conditions.
+In 2021, most of the major cities across the state are experiencing sellers’ market conditions.
 In short, there aren’t enough homes for sale to meet the current level of demand.

 This is an important factor to remember when it comes time to make an offer and negotiate with sellers.
 The reality is that current real estate market conditions favor sellers over buyers — at least in most parts of the state.

+According to Freddie Mac, mortgage loan rates are expected to average 3% this year.
 Granted, this is just an educated guess based on current trends.
 But it’s still an important consideration for Washington first-time home buyers.
 The anticipation of rising home prices and mortgage rates makes a compelling argument for buying a home sooner rather than later.